 Lutgarde Vandeput is a classical archaeologist, educated at the University of Leuven in Belgium.
 She has done fieldwork in Turkey since she was a student.
 She participated in the excavations at Sagalassos and also in the Pisidia Survey Project, which she then directed between 1998 and 2012.
-She is currently involved in the Aspendos Archaeological Project.
+She was involved in the Aspendos Archaeological Project until 2016.
 Lutgarde specialises in the study of monumental architecture and urban development, as well as in survey archaeology.
 She has been on the faculty of the Universities of Leuven (Belgium) and Cologne (Germany), and has been the Director of the BIAA since 2006.

 Fields of Expertise: Classical Archaeology; Ancient Roads and Routes; Cultural Heritage ManagementFurther information